Inside the black box: Neural network-based real-time prediction of US recessions: Econometric methodology

-\citet{hochreiter1997} introduced the long short-term memory (LSTM) architecture and a corresponding learning algorithm to address the challenges of error back-flow and long-term dependency in recurrent networks.
-Figure 2 illustrates a basic LSTM neural network comprising an LSTM layer and an output layer.
-The input data is represented by a three-dimensional tensor, with dimensions for batch size, number of features, and sequence length.
-The LSTM layer consists of LSTM cells, with each cell responsible for information retrieval at a specific time point in a time series.
-These cells contain hidden units comprising special nodes or gates that are predetermined to process the information.
-Figure 3 provides a closer look at the hidden units of two commonly used variants of recurrent neural networks (RNNs): LSTM and gated recurrent unit (GRU).
-For both figure 2 and 3, the graphics of the hidden units are adapted from Chris Colah's blog\footnote{\url{https://colah.github.io/posts/2015-08-Understanding-LSTMs/}}.
-The LSTM unit on the left features three gates (forget, input, and output gates) denoted by red dotted lines, along with a cell state, which is a crucial distinction between RNNs and LSTM networks.
+\citet{hochreiter1997} introduced the long short-term memory (LSTM) architecture and a corresponding learning algorithm to address the challenges of error back-flow and long-term dependency in RNN.
+Figure 2 illustrates a basic LSTM neural network comprising an LSTM and output layer.
+The input data is represented by a three-dimensional tensor, with dimensions for batch size, variables, and time steps.
+The LSTM layer consists of as many LSTM cells as there are time steps, with each cell responsible for information retrieval at a specific time point in a time series.
+These cells contain hidden units comprising special nodes and gates designed to process the information.
+Figure 3 provides a closer look at the hidden units of LSTM and GRU.
+For both Figures 2 and 3, the graphics of the hidden units are adapted from Chris Colah's blog\footnote{\url{https://colah.github.io/posts/2015-08-Understanding-LSTMs/}}.
+The LSTM unit on the left features three gates (forget, input, and output gates) denoted by red dotted lines and a cell state, a crucial distinction between RNN and LSTM networks.
 The cell state functions like a conveyor belt that extends across the entire sequence, facilitating the retention of information over long periods.
 This mechanism closely resembles the long-term memory function of the human brain.
 The three gates regulate the flow of information to and from the cell state, enhancing the overall functionality of the network.

-Upon the encounter of information from the previous time step $h_{t-1}$ with new information $x_t$, the forget gate evaluates which information from the cell state $C_{t-1}$ should be discarded.
+Upon encountering information from the previous time step $h_{t-1}$ with new information $x_t$, the forget gate evaluates which information from the cell state $C_{t-1}$ should be discarded.
 Formally, this can be described as follows: